Frequently Asked Questions

 How is the examination performed?

 The scan is done through the abdomen using an ultrasound transducer specially designed for cardiac imaging.
-The heart is reconstructed from multiple planes to evaluate anatomy, valve function, blood flow and heart rate.
+The heart and the great vessels are reconstructed from multiple planes to evaluate anatomy, valve function, blood flow and heart rate.

 Is fetal heart ultrasound painful?